Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Each level will be infinite and have a repeating enemy spawn pattern that loops every minute or so, getting more difficult as time goes on.

 I want to incentivize two different ways of playing the game:
-1. Go for the fastest time.
+1. **Go for the fastest time**
-	- Defeating the Catalyst as fast as possible (This will be the expected form of play for most players and the default view on the Leaderboard)
+- Finish levels as fast as possible and destroy the Catalyst (This will be the expected form of play for most players and the default view on the Leaderboard)
+- At the beginning of each level, a separate score timer will start counting.
+If the player completes the level, the time from that level is added to the main score clock.
+However, if the player dies, this individual level timer is wiped, ensuring that their fastest time score remains accurate.
+(The player will only be credited with the time up to the previous level or until the Catalyst is destroyed)

-2. Go for the longest time.
+2. **Go for the longest time**
 - Levels are infinite and players can choose to stay on a level and ignore the catalyst while they rack up kills and time spent alive.
 Early levels will start by linearly increasing in difficulty while later levels will be more erratic and unforgiving I.E (Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)
 - After the player finishes the game by destroying the Catalyst on Level 9.
 If the score timer is above a certain threshold, the player will instead be sent to a secret [Level 10](./#level-10-hell---wall-of-flesh) where they'll have one final opportunity to stretch out the timer before ultimately dying.

+---

 After the Catalysts escapes, the shockwave it creates will erase all remaining enemies and the music and scenery will instantly change to signify to the player that the level is complete.
 The score timer will pause.
 At the player's leisure or until the portal expands far enough, the player will fall into the portal and follow the Catalyst to the next level.
+(This short pause before the next level is good for the "tense and release" method of keeping a player engaged for longer periods of time)

 ---